simonauner/video-page/README.md

 -   Rate limiting on the Movie DB API
 -   Sending cache headers to the client
+-   Testing in additional browsers.
+Only Safari and Chrome OSX is tested.

 ## Licenses

--   Icon font is from https://fontawesome.com/ as is used with the [Creative Commons Attribution 4.0 International license](https://fontawesome.com/license).
+-   Icon font is from https://fontawesome.com/ and is used with the [Creative Commons Attribution 4.0 International license](https://fontawesome.com/license).